Why do I Like Istanbul?

 Istiklal Street

-But the real shopping is in the Grand Bazaar and Bazaar Quarter.
+But the real shopping magic happens in the Grand Bazaar and surrounding Bazaar Quarter.
 Everything else pales compared to this part of the city.

 Why do I like Istanbul?